-The rest of the paper is organized as follows: Section II provides the background of the rise of innovation in India and China and briefly explains why the existing theory of vertical disintegration may explain the rise of innovation in these two economies.
-Section III describes our data and presents descriptive features of the rise of innovation in India and China as suggested by the data.
-Section IV presents empirical models and detailed regression results focusing on patent quality as well as quantity.
-Section IV provides insights from a field study of MNC R&D activity in these emerging markets.
-Section VI and discusses policy implications and presents our conclusions.
+The rest of the chapter is organized as follows: section 5.2 provides the background of the rise of innovation in India and China and briefly explains how existing theoretical models may explain the rise of innovation in these two economies.
+Section 5.3 describes our data and presents descriptive features of the rise of innovation in India and China.
+Section 5.4 presents empirical models and detailed regression results focusing on patent quality as well as quantity.
+Section 5.5 provides insights from a field study of MNC R&D activity in these emerging markets.
+Section 5.6 discusses policy implications and presents our conclusions.

-II.
-Background
+5.2 Background

 Industrial R&D activity within the borders of mainland China has increased at a very rapid pace over the last fifteen years, and has now reached levels that are quite impressive by the standards of developing economies.
 It is also one of the favorite destinations for multinational R&D investment.
-Over the 1997-2007 period, the total amount of U.S. multinational R&D spending increased 33-fold in China, from 35 million to 1.17 billion U.S. dollars.2 The growth of R&D in India has been slower.
-Its R&D intensity was 0.76% of GDP in 2007, essentially unchanged since 2000 (OECD 2012).
-Nevertheless, the total amount of U.S. multinational R&D spending increased 16-fold in India, from 22 million to 382 million U.S. dollars over the 1997-2007 period.
+Over the 1997-2007 period, the total amount of US multinational R&D spending increased thirty-three fold in China, from 35 million to 1.17 billion US dollars.
+The growth of R&D in India has been slower.
+Its R&D intensity was 0.76 percent of the gross domestic product (GDP) in 2007, essentially unchanged since 2000 (OECD 2012).
+Nevertheless, the total amount of US multinational R&D spending increased sixteenfold in India, from 22 million to 382 million US dollars over the 1997-2007 period.2